papivot/pace-docs/PKS Workload Deployment using Helm.md

 3. Show how to interact with an application running on K8s cluster.

 ### Requirements
-- A working K8s cluster with admin access.
+- A working K8s cluster with admin access. (*Pivotal employees connected thru the VPN can request a PKS environment in GCP thru [Toolsmith](https://environments.toolsmiths.cf-app.com/home).
+Upon a PKS environment has been created, you can login using the pks cli and create a cluster using an active plan.)*

 ## Helm Deployment